DavidSichau/flylatex/README.md

 path.

 Then `cd` into the directory (if you aren't already there) and run the command `foreman start`.
-This should invoke the `Procfile` in that directory and start the server via:
+This should invoke the `Procfile` in that directory (if you have the foreman gem installed) and start the server via:

     web: node app.js